Woman arrested on hate crime charges after allegedly attacking man and his toddler | KRDO

 By Mark Morales and Jessica Xing, CNN

-(CNN) — A woman was arrested and charged with a hate crime assault after she allegedly accused a man wearing a traditional Arab scarf of supporting the Palestinian militant group Hamas and threw her cell phone and hot coffee at him and his 18-month-old son, authorities say.
+(CNN) — A woman was arrested and charged with a hate crime assault after she allegedly accused a man wearing a traditional Arab scarf of supporting the Palestinian militant group Hamas and threw her cell phone and hot coffee at him and his 18-month-old son this month, authorities say.

 Hadasa Bozakkaravani, 48, was arraigned Tuesday after turning herself in, according to court documents.
 She pleaded not guilty to all charges, the documents show.

-Note: Correction: An earlier version of this story gave the wrong day of the reported encounter at the basketball court.
-It was November 6.